danieleperuzzi/android-valid/README.md

     The two constructors have in common:
      - **constraint:** the object that hold the constraint that should be compared to the value
-     - **evaluationPriority:** the priority used by the ValidatorOptions to order all the constraint
+     - **evaluationPriority:** the priority used by the SortedConstraintSet to order all the constraint

      instead are mutual exclusive **error** and **errorMap**, the first is used when only one error is thrown, the other when are necessary multiple errors.